dkilike/Image-Segmentation/README.md

 - The maximum voxel intensity
 - The mean voxel intensity
 - The coordinates of the centre of the image volume, in the scanner coordinate system
+- Measuring the anatomy of the hip joint
+- Key measurements such as the diameter of the hip socket (acetabulum)
+- a validation study to assess the accuracy of one such technology against manual measurements by a clinician

 ### Steps
 - Read scan and print out